sunex99/mobik-automation-challenge/README.md

   ensuring system binaries like `iptables` were accessible to the `vagrant` user.
 - Added a verification step to confirm the setup was successful.

+### Containerization and Kubernetes Manifests

+#### Backend

+- Developed a Go-based backend API that connects to a PostgreSQL database.
+- Implemented environment variable-based configuration for database connection details.
+- Added endpoints:
+  - `/api/hello`: Verifies database connectivity and responds with a message.
+  - `/health`: Provides a health check endpoint for readiness and liveness probes.
+- Ensured proper error handling for database connectivity.

+#### Kubernetes Manifests

+- Created manifests for deploying the backend, database, and frontend in a Kubernetes cluster.

+**Backend Deployment:**

+- Configured environment variables for database connection.
+- Added readiness and liveness probes for health monitoring.
+- Defined resource requests and limits for efficient resource usage.

+**Database Deployment:**

+- Used PostgreSQL with environment variables for configuration.
+- Added readiness probes to ensure database availability.
+- Defined resource requests and limits.

+**Frontend Deployment:**

+- Configured environment variables for backend URL.
+- Added readiness and liveness probes.
+- Defined resource requests and limits.

+**Services:**

+- Exposed each component (backend, database, frontend) with appropriate Kubernetes Services.

+#### Frontend

+- Developed a simple web application that serves a static HTML page.
+- Implemented a script to fetch data from the backend API (`/api/hello`).
+- Handled both successful responses and errors in the script.
+- Containerized the application using an Nginx-based Docker image.
+- Exposed the application on port 80 for external access.